 Returning to the U.S., I won a Fulbright to carry out an extensive investigation of those Italian musicians.
-I also published a number of important articles (like this one) and spoke about my research at several international conferences.
+I also published a number of important articles and spoke about my research at several international conferences.
 As a college music professor, I was invited to present master classes in various Latin American countries; I also frequently presented Latin American works on my yearly faculty recital.
 On several occasions I received invitations to perform or conduct in Ecuador.